Aliases for KCNK9 Gene

 External Ids for KCNK9 Gene

 This gene encodes a protein that contains multiple transmembrane regions and two pore-forming P domains and functions as a pH-dependent potassium channel.
 Amplification and overexpression of this gene have been observed in several types of human carcinomas.
 This gene is imprinted in the brain, with preferential expression from the maternal allele.
-A mutation in this gene was associated with Birk-Barel mental retardation dysmorphism syndrome.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2013]
+A mutation in this gene was associated with Birk-Barel dysmorphism syndrome.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2017]

 GeneCards Summary for KCNK9 Gene

-KCNK9 (Potassium Channel, Two Pore Domain Subfamily K, Member 9) is a Protein Coding gene.
-Diseases associated with KCNK9 include birk-barel mental retardation dysmorphism syndrome and fetal alcohol spectrum disorder.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and potassium channel activity.
+KCNK9 (Potassium Two Pore Domain Channel Subfamily K Member 9) is a Protein Coding gene.
+Diseases associated with KCNK9 include Birk-Barel Syndrome and Kcnk9 Imprinting Syndrome.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and potassium channel activity.
 An important paralog of this gene is KCNK3.

 pH-dependent, voltage-insensitive, background potassium channel protein.